-Retailers prepare special National Championship products for Monday night
+Retailers preparing National Championship gear for Monday night

 Latest Weather Blog

-Retailers prepare special National Championship products for Monday night
+Retailers preparing National Championship gear for Monday night

 NEW ORLEANS - As Tiger fans across the state prepare for a Monday night victory, retailers are doing the same.